RobWar-code/angel-v-demon-old/README.md

 e.
 Check that the logic flows correctly from the inputs

-I03 Input difficulty level

-a.
-Ensure input prompt is clearly understandable

-b.
-Check response to garbage input

-c.
-Check input validation

-d.
-Check for availability of the quit option

 e.
 Check that the logic flows correctly from the inputs

-I04 Input number of paragraphs
+I03 Input number of paragraphs

+a. * Ensure input prompt is clearly understandable

+b. * Check response to garbage input

+c. * Check input validation

+d. * Check for availability of the quit option

+e. * Check that the logic flows correctly from the inputs

+I04 Input difficulty level

-a.
-Ensure input prompt is clearly understandable
+a. * Ensure input prompt is clearly understandable

-b.
-Check response to garbage input
+b. * Check response to garbage input

-c.
-Check input validation
+c. * Check input validation

-d.
-Check for availability of the quit option
+d. * Check for availability of the quit option

-e.
-Check that the logic flows correctly from the inputs
+e. * Check that the logic flows correctly from the inputs

 I05 Input for replacement words

-a.
-Ensure input prompt is clearly understandable
+a. * Ensure input prompt is clearly understandable

-b.
-Check response to garbage input
+b. * Check response to garbage input

-c.
-Check input validation
+c. * Check input validation

-d.
-Check for availability of the quit option
+d. * Check for availability of the quit option

 e.
 Check that the logic flows correctly from the inputs

+    Correct Answer

+        General

+        End of Paragraph

+        End of Game

+    Incorrect Answer

+        Bug: word_loop() fairy-count not found
+        Fix: pass and return the fairy_count variable from the calling function
+        Bug: word_loop() math.random() does not exist
+        Fix: use random.random()

 I06 Input repeat same game